 In addition to the research opportunities regional habitats afford, Tulane offers various opportunities for interdisciplinary collaborations within the university and with other regional institutions.
-The EEB Department collaborates closely with the Department of Earth and Environmental Science.
+The EEB Department collaborates closely with the Department of Earth and Environmental Science and the Department of River-Coastal Science and Engineering.
 See below for college and divisional affiliations:

 Our program in global change biology, for example, encompasses several collaborative research initiatives involving faculty in the School of Science and Engineering and the School of Public Health and Tropical Medicine, some of which are supported by the National Science Foundation.
 Similar collaborations exist with other area universities and with researchers at the National Wetlands Research Center (Department of the Interior) at the University of Louisiana, Lafayette.